agungsepruloh/product_barcode/account_product_barcode/readme/USAGE.rst

     :alt: Product Form
     :width: 100%

-2. In the sales form, click on the barcode field and scan the product, now the item is added to the order line.
+2. In the invoice form, click on the barcode field and scan the product, now the item is added to the order line.

 .. image:: static/description/screenshot_2.png
-    :alt: Sales Form
+    :alt: Invoice Form
     :width: 100%